 I had the idea of using the braided thread to tie together sheets of plastic cut from gallon water bottles.
 I’d never built a mask like this before, but was somewhat inspired by people in Cateura, Paraguy, who make musical instruments out of garbage.

 I built the eyes and the “crown” of bottle handles first, and then worked around putting pieces on the top and sides of the mask.
-I allowed myself to be pretty non-fussy.
 The somewhat withered, melted appearance comes from using a heat gun on the plastic to shape it and add extra character.

 For the black patterns, I drew some inspiration from runes on Isaac Clarke’s “Witness” space suit from Dead Space 3.
-I haven’t played that game (or its predecessors), but somewhat randomly stumbled upon a music video about the game that showed the suit, and thought it looked interesting.
+I haven’t played that game or any others in the series, but somewhat randomly stumbled upon a music video about the game that showed the suit, and thought it looked interesting.

 For the coloration I did whatever I wanted.
 I knew I would make other masks using bottles, and wanted to experiment on this one to see what color combinations would look good for future projects.

-This entire mask, in fact, was at the time the most difficult to photograph because of its range of colors, irregular shape, and shininess.
+This entire mask, in fact, was difficult to photograph because of its range of colors, irregular shape, and shininess.

 Time for a bonus picture!